 I love Duolingo.
 But I really dislike the heart system.

+This sounds fair enough.
+But in many respects, it’s still largely unhelpful.
 Imagine learning how to ride a bike, but only being allowed to fall off 5 times before the bike is taken off you.

 The next best thing is to adapt and to look for ways around it.